-As parents look to private schools during the coronavirus pandemic, some are finding that religious education may be the right choice for their family.
+As parents look to private schools during the pandemic, some are finding that religious education may be the right choice for their families.
 Even for those who aren’t initially sure about sending their children to a school where religion is front and center, many are swayed by the strong sense of community these schools provide.

 Kristan Genchi Kehoe never thought she’d send her two sons to a private Catholic school.
 “Even before we had kids, my husband and I used to bicker all the time about where we were going to send them to school,” the West Caldwell resident says.
 “He attended Catholic school his entire life and I was a product of the public school system.”

 When it came time to send their oldest son to pre-K, the couple looked at many schools before opting for Saint Philip Preparatory School in Clifton.
 The deciding factor?
 “Top on our list was the high standard set by the school and the sense of community that made us feel as if our children were being cared for and nurtured while being educated in the Catholic tradition,” says Kehoe.